 - The Earned Income Credit

 - The EITC is for people who work, but have lower incomes.
-If you qualify, it could be worth up to $6,143 for 2014.
-So you could pay less federal tax or even get a refund.
+If you qualify, it could be worth up to $6,269 for 2016 (the credit is inflation adjusted annually, for years other than 2016 call this office).
+So, you could pay less federal tax or even get a refund.
 The credit is a refundable credit, so you can receive the benefits of the credit even if you may not owe any taxes.
 That’s money you can use to make a difference in your life.

 - Child Tax Credit

-- Taxpayers who have a qualified child may qualify for the child tax credit.
-The maximum credit amount is $1,000.
+- Taxpayers who have a qualified child may be eligible for the child tax credit.
+The maximum credit amount is $1,000 and is generally non-refundable (can only offset income tax liability, both regular and alternative minimum (AMT)) but see exception below.

 - Child & Dependent Care Credit